-A more and more common complaint I've been hearing about the MODX Revolution Caching features are that anytime someone edits anything, the entire cache is cleared.
+A more and more common complaint I've been hearing about the MODX Revolution Caching features is that anytime someone edits anything, the entire cache is cleared.
 This results in the next visitor experiencing longer load times for the Resource.
-And the most common reaction is to want only the specific item being edited to have it's cache removed.
+And the most common reaction is to want only the specific item being edited to have its cache removed.
 From the surface, that does seem like a problem rather than a feature.
 I mean, as advanced and flexible as MODX is, only updating the parts of the cache that are affected by the change would seem a fairly simple challenge.

 Though my first reaction to this is to point out that this means your Resources are simply not efficient enough when not cached, I'd like to better explain why it is a particularly stubborn hurdle to clear consistently, as well as exemplify an alternative way to address the problem without having to develop the solutions from scratch.

 A-B-C. A-Always, B-Be, C-Caching.
 Always Be Caching, Always Be Caching.